-- Starting in January, all K2 must be in training underwear, with rubber pants. - Five pairs of training pants.
+- Starting in January, all K2 must be in training underwear, no diapers or pull-ups. - Five pairs of training pants.
 Training pants that are terry-lined, reversible and waterproof are preferred.
 Having only one article of clothing to pull up and down makes it easier for the child to learn.
 Please label them with the student's name. - Plastic bags for soiled training pants.
 Training pants cannot be rinsed out at the Preschool. - The following day, return the same number of training pants and outfits that come home the night before.